jerryscript-project/js-remote-test/README.md

   IP(v4) address of the device.

 --remote-workdir
-  Defines the working direcory where the testing happens.
+  Defines the working directory where the testing happens.

 Serial communication: